Oscar de la Renta: Other awards

 Oscar de la Renta was named to the International Best Dressed List Hall of Fame in 1973.

 The Dominican Republic honored him with the Order of Merit of Duarte, Sánchez and Mella and the Order of Christopher Columbus.
 De la Renta founded the Casa del Niño orphanage in La Romana He contributed extensively in the construction of a much needed school near his home at the Punta Cana Resort and Club in Punta Cana.

 De la Renta held dual citizenship in the Dominican Republic and the United States.
 He was an Ambassador-at-Large of the Dominican Republic.

 De la Renta served as a board member of the Metropolitan Opera, Carnegie Hall and WNET.
 He served on the boards of several charitable institutions such as New Yorkers for Children, the America's Society.
 He was chairman of the Queen Sofía Spanish Institute.
-He received an honorary degree from Hamilton College (New York) on 26 May 2013.
+He received an honorary degree from Hamilton College on 26 May 2013.

-In February 2014, Oscar de la Renta recreated his entire Spring presentation, Designed for A Cure 2014 collection, to raise money for the Sylvester Comprehensive Cancer Center at the University of Miami Leonard M. Miller School of Medicine.
+In February 2014, Oscar de la Renta recreated his entire Spring presentation, Designed for A Cure 2014 collection, to raise money for the Sylvester Comprehensive Cancer Center at the Miller School of Medicine at the University of Miami.